Existence of unimodular triangulations - positive results: Methods

 There are several characterizations of compressed polytopes.
 Here we present one based on width with respect to facets.
 If $P$ is a lattice polytope and $\langle \vy_i , \vx \rangle \ge c_i$ for $i=1,\ldots,n$ are the facet defining inequalities with primitive integral $\vy_i$, the \emph{width} of $P$ with respect to the $i$-th facet (or with respect to the direction of $\vy_i$) is the difference

-In particular, $P$ has width $1$ with respect to a facet if it lies between the hyperplane spanned by this facet and the next parallel lattice hyperplane.
+In particular, $P$ has width one with respect to a facet if it lies between the hyperplane spanned by this facet and the next parallel lattice hyperplane.

 The main implication of the following theorem is due to the fourth author.
 The proof we present here is the original one (MSRI 1997, unpublished).
 It was subsequently also proven by Ohsugi and Hibi~\cite{OHConvexPolytopesRevLex01} and by Sullivant~\cite{SullivantCompressed}. \begin{theorem} Let $P$ be a lattice polytope.
-Then the following are equivalent: \begin{compactenum} \item $P$ is compressed. \item $P$ has width one with respect to all its facets. \item $P$ is lattice equivalent to the intersection of a unit cube with an affine space. \end{compactenum} \end{theorem} \begin{proof} $(2)\,\Longrightarrow\,(1)$: By decreasing induction on the dimension one sees that every face of $P$ has width $1$ with respect to all facets.
+Then the following are equivalent: \begin{compactenum} \item $P$ is compressed. \item $P$ has width one with respect to all its facets. \item $P$ is lattice equivalent to the intersection of a unit cube with an affine space. \end{compactenum} \end{theorem}

+\begin{proof} $(2)\,\Longrightarrow\,(1)$: By decreasing induction on the dimension one sees that every face of $P$ has width one with respect to all facets.
 The restriction of a pulling triangulation to any face is a pulling triangulation itself and thus unimodular (by another induction).
 Hence, every maximal simplex in the triangulation of $P$ is the join of a unimodular simplex in some facet with the first lattice point that was pulled.

 The other implications are easy. \end{proof}